-City's BSc (Hons) Business Computing Systems graduates have the skills to design computer systems, analyse organisational problems and design appropriate IT solutions.
+A BSc (Hons) Business Computing Systems from City University London offers you entry into a career as a computing professional.
+You will gain the skills to design computer systems, analyse organisational problems and design appropriate IT solutions.

-This course shares a common first year with the following City courses, giving you the flexibility to change course after a year's study if required (subject to approval):
+- Each course shares a common first year, which gives you the flexibility to change course (to any of those listed below - subject to approval) after a year's study if required.

 - BSc (Hons) Computer Science